A natural ingredient from the Slovenian forests

 Spruce resin in traditional folk use

-Throughout the centuries, spruce resin has played an important role in folk medicine.
-In Finland, it was mixed with butter to make a traditional ointment for treating wounds.
-Native Americans used the resin for wound healing, mastitis in livestock, and various throat and digestive problems.
-It was their knowledge that inspired the American inventor Curtis when he created the first chewing gum.
+Spruce resin has a long tradition of use in practice in folk medicine.
+In Finland, it was combined with butter to make a traditional ointment used for wound care.
+Native Americans used resin for wound healing, for mastitis in livestock, and for throat and digestive issues.
+It was from this knowledge that the American Curtis drew inspiration when he created the first chewing gum.

-In Slovenia, farmers used spruce resin to prepare various balms and salves.
-Its use was widespread, especially for treating mastitis in cows, wounds, and other inflammations in both people and animals.
-In the Gorenjska region, the ointment was called smrdljivc because of its characteristic smell.
+In Slovenia, the use of spruce resin was very widespread.
+Farmers prepared various ointments and preparations from it, mainly for use in mastitis in cows, wounds, and inflammations in both people and animals.
+In the Gorenjska region, this ointment was called smrdljivc due to its characteristic smell.
 Until 1971, it was produced by the Sodja family from Nemški Rovt in Bohinj.
-Their children sold the ointment in the surrounding villages and used the earnings to buy shoes.
+Children sold the product in nearby villages and used the earnings to buy shoes.

-In some regions, pure conifer resin — especially from spruce, larch and fir — was called pilpuh.
-People collected fresh drops of resin and used them to treat boils, arthritis, wounds and various pains.
-Also well known was the herbalist Prežla from Lesce in the Gorenjska region, who applied dark spruce resin to different parts of the body to ease back pain and other ailments.
+In some regions, pure conifer resin, especially from spruce, larch, and fir, was called pilpuh.
+Fresh drops of resin were collected and used for various issues such as boils, pain, and wounds.
+A well-known herbalist, Prežla from Lesce in the Gorenjska region, applied dark spruce resin to different parts of the body to relieve discomfort, especially for back pain.

-The Slovenian herbalist Father Simon Ašič described spruce resin as a natural aid for skin conditions, rashes, wounds, muscle problems and for strengthening the body’s resistance.
+Slovenian herbalist Father Simon Ašič described spruce resin as a natural aid for skin issues, rashes, wounds, and muscle strain, and also mentioned it in connection with overall body resilience.

-Its use has also been preserved in modern folk medicine.
-Spruce resin has been used to treat abrasions, burns, boils, rheumatism, arthritis, tuberculosis, colds, coughs, throat infections, digestive problems, headaches, tumours and wounds.
+The tradition has also been preserved in modern folk use.
+Spruce resin is used for various issues such as abrasions, burns, boils, rheumatism, arthritis, colds, cough, sore throat, digestive problems, headaches, and wounds.

 Spruce resin with tooth impressions